dune73/test-4/tutorial-8/README.md

 This is only a graph cobbled together on the fly.
 But it shows the problem that most requests are located near the left.
 They did not score at all, or they scored exactly 5 points.
-But there requests with higher scores and there is even a handful of outliers very far on the right outside the frame.
+But there requests with higher scores and there is even a handful of outliers beyond the frame on the right.
 So where do we start?

 We start with the request returning the highest anomaly score, we start on the right side of the graph!
 This makes sense because we are in blocking mode and we would like to reduce the threshold.
 The group of requests standing in our way are the six requests with a score of 171 and the single request with a score of 144.
-Let's write rule exclusions to suppress the alarms leading to these scores.
+Let's write rule exclusions to suppress the alarms leading to these scores, because it's these 7 requests that stop us from reducing the anomaly threshold from 10,000 to say 100.

 ### Step 3: The first batch of rule exclusions

-In order to find out what rules stand behind the anomaly scores 231 and 189, we need to link the access log to the error log.
+In order to find out what rules stand behind the anomaly scores 144 and 171, we need to link the access log to the error log.
 The unique request ID is this link:

 ```bash
 $> egrep " (144|171) [0-9-]+$" tutorial-8-example-access.log | alreqid | tee ids